jbdore/BRAVE/README.md

 # BRAVE overview
 BRAVE is a collaborative research project started in January 2018, that aimed at creating new physical-layer (PHY) techniques devoted to beyond-5G wireless communications.
-The partners designed new high-data-rate and energy-efficient waveforms that operate in frequencies above 90 GHz.
+The partners designed new high-data-rate and energy-efficient waveforms that operate in frequencies between 90 GHz and 300 GHz i.e; in the sub-THz spectrum.
 Application to scenarios such as kiosks, backhauling, hotspots were assessed to evaluate the benefit of the proposed technology.
 Partners are SIRADEL (service & software solution provider), CEA-Leti (research institute), Centrale-Supélec (engineering school), and ANFR (spectrum regulator).
+You will find below in this page:

+*   The main project's conclusions;

+*   The publications (deliverables, scientific articles, and white papers);
+*
+*   Free sub-THz channel samples obtained from ray-tracing.

 # BRAVE conclusions
 The BRAVE research project ended on November 30, 2021, after nearly four years dedicated to the exploration, optimization and demonstration of a new physical layer for ultra-broadband beyond-5G or 6G technologies in the sub-THz frequency bands.
 BRAVE partners are SIRADEL (service & software solution provider), CEA-Leti (research institute), Centrale-Supélec (engineering school), and ANFR (spectrum regulator).
 A summary of our final technical proposals was delivered in a white paper: [Connectivity in the Sub-THz Spectrum: A Path to 6G](https://github.com/jbdore/BRAVE/blob/82e544e43843a1c5dba76452ba2f0c0ad40a55b6/White%20papers/BRAVE-WP-Wireless-connectivity-in-the-subTHz-spectrum-A-path-to-6G.pdf).